Employer Identification Number

 Why It Matters

 This term matters because entity tax reporting depends on correct identity matching just as individual tax reporting does.
 When a business files returns, issues forms, or receives IRS correspondence, the employer identification number is part of the core tax-record framework.
+If the wrong entity ID is attached to the filing chain, the resulting problem is usually a records problem before it becomes a tax-analysis problem.

 It also matters because readers often understand the idea of a Social Security number or ITIN but do not realize that businesses have their own tax-identity concept inside the larger Taxpayer Identification Number system.
+That broader framework helps explain why the same identity logic shows up on entity returns, business notices, and information reporting.

 Where It Appears in a Real Tax Workflow